SnowTempest/Bioshock-2-Multiplayer-Sinclair-Solutions-Deluxe-DLC/README.md

      - The new DLC Flash Files may break the game as I do not have access to SWF files for other languages.
      - Currently, only English is supported.
 User discretion is advised when attempting to use the DLC with non-English languages.

+7. **Slugger Disabled When Equipping Zap Punch and Vise Versa**
+   - These two tonics (Slugger and Zap Punch) are mutually exclusive due to a significant bug that occurs when they are equipped together.
+To prevent this issue, these tonics have been set to automatically disable each other when one is selected.
+     - You may notice that Slugger remains locked sometimes even after switching to another loadout if Zap Punch or Slugger was previously equipped.
+To resolve this, scroll **down** through the tonics list to unlock and refresh the tonic options.

 ## Screenshots